jsntv200/redant-home/jobs/product-manager.md

 ## Interested?

-If you’re interested, please send Sarah (<a href="mailto:jobs@redant.com.au">jobs@redant.com.au</a>) a short email with an outline of your experience and the size and type of projects you’ve worked on.
+If you’re interested, please send Sarah ([jobs@redant.com.au](mailto:jobs@redant.com.au "jobs@redant.com.au")) a short email with an outline of your experience and the size and type of projects you’ve worked on.
 Rather than a big attachment, we’d love to find out more about you and what you’re keen on.
 See what I did there?
 If you send in a big attachment it probably means you didn’t read down this far.
 Or you have a problem with detail.
 To be honest that combination probably isn’t a great fit for this position.

 So what do we want to hear about?
 Probably don’t mention your Brony thing, but you might run a recipe blog or have mad drone skills - that kind of thing.

 Recruiters please: you probably won’t read this far, but seriously we’re not interested in getting contacted by recruitment companies about this.
 Thank you!

-## Location

-Surry Hills, just off Oxford St (<a href="/about/">map here</a>).
-In terms of transport, we’re close to trains, buses, and nowhere near an airport.
-But lots of bike lanes.
-For lunch, we have a gazillion cafes, bars and restaurants around us.
-Actually we have a pretty good restaurant (Longrain) directly under our office.